print print

 Valid XHTML 1.0!
 Valid CSS!

-Evidence for the association between ELF (50 and 60 Hz) magnetic fields and childhood leukaemia is steadily growing, and there is now general acknowledgement that magnetic fields in excess of 0.4 µT are linked with a doubling of leukaemia incidence.
+Evidence for the association between ELF (50 and 60 Hz) magnetic fields and childhood leukaemia has grown over the past 35 years, and there is now general acknowledgement that magnetic fields in excess of about 0.3 to 0.4 microteslas (µT) are linked with a doubling of leukaemia incidence.
+An increase in incidence is seen from about 0.15 µT, so it is wise to minimise our exposure.

 Childhood Leukaemia

 As far back as 1979, childhood leukaemia was associated with exposure to residential electromagnetic fields.
-In 2001, Anders Ahlbom analysed this and subsequent research and concluded that there was sufficient scientific evidence to confirm the doubling in incidence for childhood leukaemia at power frequency magnetic fields of 0.4 µT and above.
+In 2001, Anders Ahlbom analysed this and subsequent research and concluded that there was sufficient scientific evidence to confirm the doubling in incidence for childhood leukaemia at power frequency magnetic fields of 0.4 µT and above [1].
 This is approximately the field strength one would expect 60 metres away from a 400 kV overhead transmission line.
-Ahlbom's research was not a stand alone paper either, it was a meta-analysis based on a number of previous pieces of peer-reviewed literature [1].
-It is also supported by a 2007 paper from the HPA showing that 43% of homes with magnetic fields of over 0.4 µT are associated with overground or underground circuits of 132 kV and above.
-[2]

-Childhood leukaemia is steadily increasing.
+Childhood leukaemia is continuing to increase.
 Thanks to better treatment, most children are surviving this illness into adulthood.
 The treatment is very difficult for the children and it disrupts many families even to breaking point.
 It would be much better to avoid the causes of leukaemia.

 There is also a section on the possible protective factors that have been identified; and the other factors, medical, genetic, socioeconomic and environmental that have been linked with childhood leukaemia.

-It focuses on non-ionising radiation, having sections on powerfrequency (ELF) EMFs and radiofrequency EMFs.
-It contains many references in both sections.
+Section 4 focuses on non-ionising radiation, including powerfrequency (ELF) EMFs and radiofrequency EMFs.
+It contains many references.

 References

 [1] - Ahlbom, Anders; Elisabeth Cardis, Adele Green, Martha Linet, David Savitz, Anthony Swerdlow (December 2001).
 "Review of the Epidemiologic Literature on EMF and Health".
 Environ Health Perspect.
-109 (S6) - [View Paper]
+109 (S6) - [View abstract]

 [3] - Draper, Gerald; Tim Vincent, Mary E. Kroll, John Swanson (2005).
 "Childhood cancer in relation to distance from high voltage power lines in England and Wales: a case-control study".
 BMJ (330).
 DOI:10.1136/bmj.330.7503.1290. - [View Abstract]